-Internal Family Systems is such a useful inner work approach because it helps us to create inner balance and rediscover our spiritual Wholeness.
+Internal Family Systems (IFS) is such a useful inner soul work approach because it helps us to create inner balance and rediscover our spiritual Wholeness.

-In fact, I have found it so useful on my spiritual path that I use it’s approach nearly every day to practice mindful self-compassion and soul retrieval (aka. integrating disconnected parts of the psyche).
+In fact, I have found IFS so useful on my spiritual awakening path that I regularly use its approach to practice mindful self-compassion and soul retrieval (aka., integrating disconnected parts of the psyche).

 What is Internal Family Systems?

 Also referred to as Parts Work, Internal Family Systems is a form of psychotherapy that focuses on reintegrating and harmonizing the inner parts of us (also known as our subpersonalities).
 Developed by Richard C. Schwartz in the 1980s, Internal Family Systems is based on the premise that we all contain an inner family composed of many different parts.
 At the core of ourselves exists a wise, calm, and loving Self that we can seek to reunite with during this therapeutic process.

 As professor and author Tom Holmes writes, we all have an inner family composed of different parts:

 In the Buddhist tradition these states are called mental formations or habit patterns.
 Piaget and the cognitive behaviourist refer to them as schemas.
 Psychosynthesis refers to them as sub personalities and psychodynamic psychologists refer to them as ego states.
 We will call them ‘parts.’

 While some of these inner parts help to protect and motivate us, other parts are highly destructive and dysfunctional.
 The purpose of IFS is to bring harmony to our inner family of parts, reinstating our core Self (the wise and loving part of us) as the head of this inner family.

 Examples of Inner Parts That Most of Us Contain